 Independent Director (Community development & Young People)

-Debra has been involved in sports development for over 12 years in a number of sports, and has recently moved into a more senior role with Hockey Wales as Head of Growing the Game.
-She is passionate about getting people active through any means and have developed an interest in recent years for using sport to make a difference in people’s lives and is very excited to have been appointed to the Vi-Ability board.
+Debra has been involved in sports development for over 12 years in a number of sports, and have recently moved into a role with Sport Ed having previously held the post of Head of Growing the Game at Hockey Wales.
+She is passionate about getting people active through any means and has developed an interest in recent years for using sport to make a difference in people’s lives and therefore was very excited to have been appointed to the Vi-Ability board.